-Making an offer on a home and having it accepted by the Seller is a big step toward owning your new property, but it isn't the last.
+Accepting an offer on your property is a major step, but it isn't the last.
 Now that you have a signed contract, the transaction has entered a new phase.
 Think of it as a baton passing to a new runner in a relay race-in this case, from your real estate agent to an attorney that you have hired.
-Although you will all still work as a team along with your mortgage lender (if applicable), and other specialists such as home inspectors, from now on, you will most likely be working with an attorney as your main point of contact for any developments in the purchase of your new property.
+Although your agent will still work within the team along with other potential professionals such as home repair specialists, from now on, you will most likely be working with an attorney as your main point of contact.

-Over the next several weeks, there will be additional hurdles to clear before the keys to the property will finally be handed over to you.
+Over the next several weeks, there will be additional hurdles to clear before your property is finally conveyed to the Buyer.